 Accessing your Gmail

-Besides iOS and Android exploit chains, Open Authentication (OAuth) is also used in phishing attacks both in targeted operations and generic cyber crime.
-Recently we have also seen campaigns using malicious OAuth applications targeting the Tibetan community, potentially in an effort to bypass users who are using two factor authentication on their Google accounts.
+Besides iOS and Android exploit chains, OAuth has also been used in phishing attacks both in targeted operations and generic cyber crime.
+Recently, we have seen campaigns using malicious OAuth applications target the Tibetan community, potentially in an effort to bypass users who are using two factor authentication on their Google accounts.

 On May 31, 2019, a member of the Tibetan Parliament received a WhatsApp message requesting confirmation of a news story.
 The message included two bit.ly links (Figure 3).
-The first link sent in the message lined to hxxps://www.energy-mail[.]org/B20V54 , which redirected to a Google OAuth application called Energy Mail that requests access to Gmail data.
+The first link was sent in the message lined to hxxps://www.energy-mail[.]org/B20V54, which redirected to a Google OAuth application called Energy Mail that requests access to Gmail data.
 The second link served an Android exploit.

 In the past decade, digital security threats towards the Tibetan community has shifted from sending malware as email attachments to phishing and exploit campaigns carried out by POISON CARP.
-This shows that the operators are changing their tactics in response to the Tibetan community’s awareness campaign.
-It also demonstrates the ongoing digital security challenges Tibetan groups face.
+These reported campaigns collectively document the first cases of one-click mobile exploits used to target the Tibetan community, showing that operators are changing their tactics in response to the Tibetan community’s awareness campaign, as well as demonstrating the ongoing digital security challenges Tibetan groups face.

 A common thread between these different espionage campaigns is a focus on clever social engineering rather than technical sophistication of exploits or malware.
-These campaigns, also, collectively document the first case of one-click mobile exploits used to target the Tibetan community.
-It also overlaps with two recently reported campaigns against Uyghur organizations; thus reflecting a growing technical and social engineering sophistication in threats targeting the Tibetan community as well as other groups in China.
+They also overlap with two recently reported campaigns against Uyghur organizations, thus reflecting a growing technical and social engineering sophistication in threats targeting the Tibetan community as well as other groups.

-As a target community, it becomes critical that we report these infection attempts immediately to protect and grow our digital security knowledge as a community.
-Please contact us at firstname.lastname@example.org if you have any questions or notice anything suspicious with your digital devices.
-Lastly, as we meditate to clear our minds and help increase our focus – we can do the same for our devices by keeping it updated with the latest security releases thereby keeping it free of any infections.
+As a target community, it becomes critical that we report these infection attempts immediately to protect and grow our collective digital security knowledge.
+Please contact us at email@example.com if you have any questions or notice anything suspicious with your digital devices.
+Lastly, as we meditate to clear our minds and help increase our focus, we can do the same for our devices by keeping them updated with the latest security releases, thereby keeping them free of infection.